THS-FTC/FTC19477-2022-2023-PowerPlay/readme.md

 # THS FTC 2022-2023 PowerPlay
 Repo for both FTC 19477 and FTC 20848

+Rules:
+  When uploading code, put your name as the first word in the commit message.
+This is to keep a record of who changed what.
+Put a brief summary of what you changed.

 EasyOpenCV most used classes (javadocs): https://docs.opencv.org/4.x/javadoc/org/opencv/imgproc/Imgproc.html https://docs.opencv.org/4.x/javadoc/org/opencv/core/Core.html